My Little Pony (IDW Publishing): Characters and continuity

-The series provides stories based on the established fictional universe of Friendship Is Magic TV series; the comic usually follows the TV series' canon, but the show doesn't technically follow comic canon.
+The series provides stories based on the established fictional universe of Friendship Is Magic TV series; the comic usually follows the TV series' canon, but the show does not technically follow comic canon.

 Publications

 In addition to monthly single issue releases, IDW has also published collected volumes covering the individual story arcs.

 Friendship Is Magic (November 2012 – October 2021)

 The flagship title, My Little Pony: Friendship Is Magic, was a monthly comic book series that debuted on November 28, 2012.
 The series was typically written in story arcs that span either two or four issues apiece; Katie Cook and Andy Price write and illustrate the first arc, respectively, while Heather Nuhfer and Amy Mebberson perform the same on the second.

 Friendship Is Magic chronologically occurred alongside the TV series, featuring characters and elements introduced in later seasons.
 For example, the first four-issue story includes the return of Queen Chrysalis of the Changelings, a major villain introduced in "A Canterlot Wedding", the finale of the TV series' season 2.
 As of issue #13, Twilight Sparkle is depicted to also have a pair of wings with her form change as depicted in the finale of TV series' season 3 "Magical Mystery Cure", reflecting the product changes happened in 2013.

 At the 2019 New York Comic Con, IDW revealed that it would be continuing the show during 2020, which completed its ninth and final season in October 2019, with a proverbial "Season 10" of the show, a continuation in the same fashion of Dark Horse's Buffy the Vampire Slayer Season Eight and IDW's The X-Files Season 10.
 The issues will be developed in collaboration with Hasbro and would include having both a large arc interspersed among slice-of-life stories.
 "Season 10" started with issue #89 of the comic, released on August 12, 2020.
 IDW had later announced on June 21, 2021, that issue #102 will conclude the run of the Friendship Is Magic series in October 2021.